Bayurzx/myproject/README.md

 `I was` expected to do the following to complete this project:
 1. Create a Resource Group in Azure. `Which I did`
-2. Create an SQL Database in Azure that contains a user table, an article table, and data in each table (populated with the scripts provided in the SQL Scripts folder). `Thanks I found the script helpful`
+2. Create an SQL Database in Azure that contains a user table, an article table, and data in each table (populated with the scripts provided in the SQL Scripts folder). `Thanks I found the script helpful!`
     - Provide a screenshot of the populated tables as detailed further below.
 3. Create a Storage Container in Azure for `images` to be stored in a container.
     - Provide a screenshot of the storage endpoint URL as detailed further below.